tom7/HiGHS/src/index.md

 The HiGHS library allows models to be loaded, built and modified.
-It can also be used to extract solution data and perform other operations relatin to the incumbent model.
+It can also be used to extract solution data and perform other operations relating to the incumbent model.
 The full functionality is introduced via a [guide](https://ergo-code.github.io/HiGHS/guide.html), with links to examples of its use in [Python](http://ergo-code.github.io/HiGHS/python/pip.html).
 This makes